Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures pointed to a mildly positive open early Monday with retail shares likely again at the forefront as investors watch Cyber Monday unfold.
+U.S. stock futures pointed to a fairly flat open early Monday with retail shares likely again at the forefront as investors watch Cyber Monday unfold.
 On Bay Street, futures were modestly lower as oil prices slipped and traders wait for the start of bank earnings season.

 Overnight, world markets were lower on declines in shares in China.
 The MSCI world equity index, which tracks shares in 47 countries, was in the red in early going.
 Wall Street finished out last week in record territory with the S&P 500 ending above 2,600 points for the first time.
 Heading into Monday's session, shares U.S. retail giants Amazon and Wal-Mart were slightly higher.